taosdata/TDengine/docs/en/10-third-party/01-collection/09-emq-broker.md

 USE test;
 CREATE TABLE sensor_data (ts TIMESTAMP, temperature FLOAT, humidity FLOAT, volume FLOAT, pm10 FLOAT, pm25 FLOAT, so2 FLOAT, no2 FLOAT, co FLOAT, sensor_id NCHAR(255), area TINYINT, coll_time TIMESTAMP);
 ```

-Note: The table structure is based on the blog [Data Transfer, Storage, and Display: Building an MQTT IoT Data Visualization Platform with EMQX + TDengine](https://www.taosdata.com/blog/2020/08/04/1722.html).
-Subsequent operations will refer to this blog scenario, so please modify it according to your actual application scenario.

 ## Configure EMQX Rules